 d) Prepare and present status updates both verbally and in writing periodically to the Agency and other stakeholders, as requested by the Agency, in an Agency approved format, and upon Agency approval.

-f) Develop, implement, maintain, and adhere to a plan for job rotation and knowledge transfer to ensure that all functions can be adequately performed during the absence of key personnel for vacation and other reasons.
+e) Develop, implement, maintain, and adhere to a plan for job rotation and knowledge transfer to ensure that all functions can be adequately performed during the absence of key personnel for vacation and other reasons.
 Any planned absences of key personnel shall be communicated to the Agency upon notification of the planned absence.
 The Contractor shall ensure staff are trained and able to perform the functions of sensitive positions when the primary staff member is absent.

 3. The Agency reserves the right of prior approval for any replacement of the key personnel: